-SECTION XI -CREATIVE ARTS
+SECTION XI - CREATIVE ARTS

 All articles intended for wall hanging must have proper hardware or hanging device.
+Each entry must be distinctly different.
 ANY ARTICLE IN THIS DIVISION MUST BE COMPLETE TO POINT OF USE.

 DIVISION A -- CREATIVE STITCHERY

 Needlecrafts must be appropriately finished to point of use.
 Finishing techniques may include frames, mats, hoops, stretcher bar frames, etc. Latch hook rugs must be finished by binding edges.
 Latch hook wall hangings may have edges turned back and caught, but must include strip of binding at top edge to hold hanging rod.